I used the Foreo Bear every day for a month: here’s what happened

 For the best results, the Foreo Bear should be used at least once per day, and, to use it, you’ll need to download the Foreo App.
 I actually found this a slight disadvantage: I’d prefer to be able to just pick it up and use it immediately (Ideally while scrolling mindlessly through Instagram, say), rather than having to connect to an app, and be unable to use my phone for the duration of the program, but I DO have an unhealthy attachment to my phone, so that’s probably just me.

 Next up, you apply a serum, which provides a conductive layer for the micro-current.
-Foreo recommend their own Serum Serum Serum, and provide a small sample of this along with the device.
-The serum in the sample was, admittedly, very nice, but, at £50 for 30ml (Yes, you are reading that correctly…) this is a great way to make an already-expensive treatment even pricier, so I was relieved to find that any water-based serum will do – and even more relieved to discover that pretty much ALL of the many serums already in my stash were, in fact, water-based.
+Foreo recommend their own their own crazily expensive serum, and provide a small sample of this along with the facial toning device itself.
+The serum in the sample was, admittedly, very nice, but, at £56 for 30ml (Yes, you are reading that correctly…) this is a great way to make an already-expensive treatment even pricier, so I was relieved to find at least one Foreo Bear review claiming that any water-based serum will do – and even more relieved to discover that pretty much ALL of the many serums already in my stash were, in fact, water-based.
 Win!

 The treatment itself involves placing the device against your serum-soaked skin, and then moving it upward and outward, while pressing down firmly (but not too firmly, obviously…) to target the muscle underneath.
 To help you do this, the app contains three set programs, which present you with a video of an extremely beautiful, very young woman (I’m going to assume she’s actually 132, and her youthful appearance is 100% down to the Foreo Bear here, rather than that they used a model who doesn’t actually need it…) using the device.
 All you have to do is copy her moves, and you’re done.